Resilient links

 Results from initial flora and fauna surveys are yet to come in, but we expect the reserve to provide good habitat for species on our adjacent reserves to expand their range.
 These include threatened species such as Noolbenger (Honey Possum), Gnow (Malleefowl) and Ngoolark (Carnaby’s Cockatoo).

-Dodgey Downs is one of our newest reserves and is mostly cleared agricultural land with patches of remnant bushland.
+Dodgey Downs is mostly cleared agricultural land with patches of remnant bushland.
 Over the coming years we'll revegetate over 600ha of cleared land with a diverse mix of native species found on our neighbouring reserves.
 Revegetating Dodgey Downs will connect all these reserves together to form a continuous piece of bushland to allow movement of fauna across the landscape.